-Lets face it, it’s far more adventurous (and a fraction of the cost) to choose the self guide option.
+Lets face it, it’s far more adventurous (and a fraction of the cost) to choose the independent trekking option.
 It’s a very easy route to follow and for me personally, planning is half the fun of the adventure.

 But everyone is different.
 Age, fitness and attitude will determine your options, as well as budget.